Reviews You Can Rely On

 Credit: Ryan Huetter

-No waterproof membrane that protects the foot can withstand continuous exposure to water.
+No waterproof membrane protects the foot and can withstand continuous exposure to water.
 All will eventually wet out, so we also considered the ability of the boot to dry out once fully inundated.
 The best performer here was the Altra Lone Peak ALL-WTHR.
-By using all synthetic materials that are very thin, this boot dried out very quickly after being fully submerged in water.
+Due to the thin all-synthetic materials used in its construction, this boot dried out very quickly after being fully submerged in water.
 The Salomon X Ultra 4 was also notable in this metric, with a PU leather upper that resisted inundation and quickly dried after being submerged.

 Weight

 Weight is a factor to consider when choosing a hiking boot, as it translates directly into efficiency.
-It will be more efficient to lift less weight with each step over the course of a hike (which for day hikes has been estimated at between 6,300 and 10,500 steps on average).
-That makes intuitive sense, though there is a limit to the amount of weight savings a boot can have before there is a decrease in stability and performance on more aggressive terrain.
-We give 15% of our total scoring to this metric, recognizing that it is important but shouldn't be the single determining factor in choosing a boot.
+It will be more efficient to lift less weight with each step over the course of a hike (for day hikes, this is estimated at between 6,300 and 10,500 steps on average).
+That makes intuitive sense, though there is a limit to how much weight savings a boot can have before you find a decrease in stability and performance on more aggressive terrain.
+We give this metric 15% of our total scoring, recognizing that it is important but shouldn't be the determining factor in choosing a boot.

-The Salomon X Ultra Mid 4 Gore-Tex is almost the lightest product we tested at 1.85 pounds for a US men's size 11 — a weight that was unheard of just a few years ago in this category.
-The Lone Peak ALL-WTHR Mid 2 is a smidgen lighter at 1.83 pounds, giving those who want a wider fit another excellent lightweight option.
+The Salomon X Ultra Mid 4 Gore-Tex is almost the lightest product we tested at 1.85 pounds for a US men's size 11 — a weight unheard of just a few years ago in this category.
+The Lone Peak ALL-WTHR Mid 2 is a smidge lighter at 1.83 pounds, giving those who want a wider fit another excellent lightweight option.
 There are certainly some trade-offs to going with the lightest possible boot, namely support and durability.
-Think of these boots as being a bridge between heavy-duty boots and more minimal hiking shoes.
-We found a lot of really capable contenders around the 2-pound mark, namely the La Sportiva Ultra Raptor II, which is light enough but gives up nothing in regard to performance.
+We loved the Keen Zionic Waterproof Mid, as it was one of only three boots to be under 2 pounds, but the sacrifice in support was too great for us to recommend it for more than just on-trail use.
+Think of these boots as a bridge between heavy-duty boots and more minimal hiking shoes.
+We found a lot of really capable contenders around the 2-pound mark, namely the La Sportiva Ultra Raptor II, which is light enough but gives up nothing in performance.

 hiking boots men - hovering just above the 2 pound mark, these ultra raptors hardly...